 The Female Man

-The author of feminist literary criticism, in addition to science fiction and fantasy, Joanna Russ influenced readers throughout her life since she was first noticed in the late 1960s.
-During her career, she challenged the male dominated world of science fiction—both in authors and audience.
+The author of feminist literary criticism, in addition to science fiction and fantasy, the late Joanna Russ influenced readers throughout her life since she was first noticed in the late 1960s.
+During her career, she challenged the male-dominated world of science fiction—both in authors and audience.
 She published And Chaos Died in 1970, which tells of an overpopulated planet where nature scarcely exists and creativity and individualism are suppressed.
 But there are other ways of life out there.
 And as the novel progresses, they come into conflict.

 In 2010, Farah Mendlesohn's book On Joanna Russ was nominated for a Hugo Award for Best Related Work.
 The book details Russ' life and career as a prolific author and feminist.